avezqureshi14/a3-lisiting-api-request/README.md

 ### Prerequisites
 - Node.js installed on your machine

-### Installation
+## Setup Instructions

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone this repository.
-2. Navigate to the project directory: `cd your-repo`
-3. Install dependencies: `npm install`
+2. Set up by going to the `/client` directory and following the README instructions there.
+3. `npm i` .
+This will install all the dependencies
+4. `npm start run` This will start the application

 ### Running the Application
 Run the development server with the following command: